 Our board of directors has adopted a Code of Business Conduct and Ethics (the "Code of Conduct") that applies to our directors, officers and employees.
 The Code of Conduct was designed to assist directors, officers and employees in complying with the law, in resolving moral and ethical issues that may arise and in complying with our policies and procedures.
 Among the areas addressed by the Code of Conduct are compliance with applicable laws, conflicts of interest, use and protection of our assets, confidentiality, communications with the public, internal accounting controls, improper influence of audits, records retention, fair dealing, discrimination and harassment, and health and safety.
 The Nominating and Corporate Governance Committee is responsible for monitoring our board of directors' governance process and will make recommendations, as appropriate, to the Executive Chairman of our board of directors on governance and related matters.
-The Code of Conduct, is available for viewing on our website at www.roireit.net.
-We will also provide the Code of Conduct, free of charge, to stockholders who request it.
+The Code of Conduct, free of charge, to stockholders who request it.
 Requests should be directed to John B. Roche, our Chief Financial Officer, at Retail Opportunity Investments Corp., 3 Manhattanville Road, Purchase, New York 10577.